shafr/shafr.github.io/_audio_books/black/003-black-is-new-black.md

 Black is hired on the job where people start dying around him.
 Seems to be some kind of pattern there.
 (Or in all of his books ?)

 Pretty much like previous Black's book, but instead of Rappers it's Modeling business.
-Being completelly outside of that domain it is interesting to see what's going on there.
+Being completely outside of that domain it is interesting to see what's going on there.

-A little bit of everything - fighing with secretary, talking to cop-friend Sam, talking to parents, drinking.
+A little bit of everything - fighting with secretary, talking to cop-friend Sam, talking to parents, drinking.

-Probably author had found some formual for successful writing which works and gets books sold.
+Probably author had found some formula for successful writing which works and gets books sold.

 # Quotes: